 If you score big from a Canadian casino, your winnings will be treated the same as other lotteries and usually remain tax-free.

 Cash awards or near-cash awards such as gift cards, are almost always considered to be taxable employment benefits.
-This means the award will be considered as part of your income.
-Your employer will deduct income tax, Canada Pension Plan and in some cases, even Employment Insurance premiums on this type of award.
-Your T4 will have the amount of the taxable benefit listed in box 40.
+This means the award will be considered as part of your income and should be reported on your T4- Statement of Remuneration Paid in Box 40.
+Your employer will deduct income tax, Canada Pension Plan (CCP) and in some cases, Employment Insurance (EI) premiums on this type of award or prize.

 What Happens in Vegas Stays in Vegas…